sweattep/anonymous_quotes/README.md

 >If he took you to court, could you fool him, just as you fool others?

 >Buy the truth, don't sell it, also wisdom, discipline, and discernment.

+>Look, before God I'm the same as you; I too am fashioned from clay.